Chapter 1: American Government and Civic Engagement

 Many Americans fear that a set of elite citizens is really in charge of government in the United States and that others have no influence.
 This belief is called the of government.
 In contrast to that perspective is the of government, which says that political power rests with competing interest groups who share influence in government.
 Pluralist theorists assume that citizens who want to get involved in the system do so because of the great number of access points to government.
 That is, the U.S. system, with several levels and branches, has many places where people and groups can engage the government.

 In apparent support of the elite perspective, one-third of U.S. presidents have attended Ivy League schools, a much higher percentage than the rest of the U.S. population.
-All five of the most recent U.S. presidents attended Ivy League schools such as Harvard, Yale, or Columbia.
 Among members of the House of Representatives, 95 percent have a bachelor’s degree, as do 100 percent of members of the Senate.
 Fewer than 40 percent of U.S. adults have even an associate’s degree.
 The majority of the men and women in Congress also engaged in either state or local politics, were business people, or practiced law before being elected to Congress.
-Approximately 75 percent of both the Senate and the House of Representatives are male, and about 21 percent of members of Congress are people of color.
-The nation’s laws are made primarily by well-educated white male professionals and businessmen.
+Approximately 73 percent of members of Congress are men, and about 76 percent are White.
+The nation’s laws are made primarily by well-educated White male professionals and businessmen.

-Currently, about 40 percent of the members of Congress are millionaires; twelve members hold over half of the Congress’s collective net worth.
+Currently, about half of the members of Congress are millionaires.
 As of 2009, approximately 38 percent of Congress sent their children to private schools.
 Overall, only 11 percent of the American population did so.
-Therefore, a Congress dominated by millionaires who send their children to private schools is more likely to believe that flat taxes are fair and that increased funding for public education is not a necessity.
+Therefore, a Congress dominated by millionaires who send their children to private schools is more likely to believe that a flat tax is fair and that increased funding for public education is not a necessity.
 Their experience, however, does not reflect the experience of average Americans.

 Pluralist theory rejects this approach, arguing that although there are elite members of society they do not control government.
 Instead, pluralists argue, political power is distributed throughout society.
 Rather than resting in the hands of individuals, a variety of organized groups hold power, with some groups having more influence on certain issues than others.
 Thousands of interest groups exist in the United States.
 Approximately 70–90 percent of Americans report belonging to at least one group.